-15.2.10.
-The following section expands on the general significance criteria guidance set out within Chapter 1: Introduction and Scope of this ES (Document DCO 6.1), but with specific reference to agriculture and soils.
-The criteria that has been used to establish the sensitivity of receptors, magnitude of impact and significance of effect
+- 15.2.4.
+The following section expands on the general significance criteria guidance set out within Chapter 1 of this ES, but with specific reference to agriculture and soils.
+The criteria that has been used to establish the sensitivity of receptors, magnitude of impact and significance of effect - 15.2.5.

-- 15.2.11.
 All natural soils are finite resources, but where sites are to be developed, their quality as a resource for reuse varies.
 Medium and coarse loamy soils are regarded as of higher value for reuse and so of the highest sensitivity, since these soils are most effective at mitigating the effects of flooding and are of highest quality for reuse in gardens and planting schemes (the most likely to meet British Standards for topsoil (BS 3882:2015) and subsoil (BS 8601:2013) criteria for use at other sites).
-Lower quality soils such as sandy or clayey topsoils are susceptible to damage and less valuable if lost. - 15.2.12.
+Lower quality soils such as sandy or clayey topsoils are susceptible to damage and less valuable if lost. - 15.2.6.
 Permeable coarse or medium textured subsoils are reusable for planting schemes (e.g. to support tree growth) and have a greater function in mitigating the effects of flooding than heavy and slowly permeable subsoils.
-In some instances, soils have important properties which make them able to support rare habitats (e.g. species diverse calcareous grassland or lowland heath habitats). - 15.2.13.
+In some instances, soils have important properties which make them able to support rare habitats (e.g. species diverse calcareous grassland or lowland heath habitats). - 15.2.7.
 Best and most versatile agricultural land (defined as Grades 1, 2 & 3a on MAFF's 1988 Agricultural Land Classification system) is considered to be a finite national resource, is given special consideration in national policy, and can be considered to be of higher sensitivity than land in Grades 3b, 4 and 5.
 In the Midlands where best and most versatile land is widespread, the best land (Grades 1 and 2) is considered of higher sensitivity than Subgrade 3a.
-The loss of lower quality land is considered of lower importance under the planning system and not protected, so considered low sensitivity. - 15.2.14.
-Agricultural businesses which have a secure long-term tenancy are more likely to invest resources in land improvement and related infrastructure, in the knowledge that they will receive a return on this investment.
-Consequently, agricultural businesses operating on land under long term agreements are considered as of greater sensitivity to loss see Table 15.2 below.
+The loss of lower quality land is considered of lower importance under the planning system. - 15.2.8.
+Agricultural businesses which have secure long-term tenancy are more likely to invest resources in land improvement and related infrastructure, in the knowledge that they will receive a return on this investment.
+Consequently, agricultural businesses operating on land under long term agreements are considered as of greater sensitivity to loss see Table 15.2.